Vigneshwaran2502/Task-8-dashboard-design/README.md

 ## 🎯 Objective

-[cite_start]The goal was to create a basic interactive dashboard to visualize sales performance by product, region, and month using the provided Superstore dataset.
+The goal was to create a basic interactive dashboard to visualize sales performance by product, region, and month using the provided Superstore dataset.

 ## 🛠️ Tools Used